MicrosoftDocs/power-automate-docs/articles/forms/popular-scenarios.md

 1. Save and test your flow.

-## Send an email to the form responder after they submit a response
+## Send an email to the form responder

 You can turn on [email receipts for respondents](https://support.microsoft.com/office/send-an-email-receipt-of-responses-951f29b7-dbd8-446b-8ebe-b924cc620bb20) in your form settings.
 If you want to customize the email they receive, use Power Automate.